celo-org/mento2-model/README.md

 ## Environment Setup

-1. Clone or download the Git repository: `git clone https://github.com/CADLabs/ethereum-model` or using GitHub Desktop
+1. Clone or download the Git repository: `git clone https://github.com/celo-org/mento2-model` or using GitHub Desktop
-2. If completing the cadCAD Edu Masterclass MOOC, find and check out the latest ["Masterclass 🎓" release version](https://github.com/CADLabs/ethereum-economic-model/releases): e.g. `git checkout v.1.1.7`
 3. Set up your development environment using one of the following three options:

 ### Option 1: Anaconda Development Environment